Loop-current charge density wave driven by long-range Coulomb repulsion on the kagome lattice: Introduction

-The role of $V_2$ is particularly important for the formation of LC on the kagom\'e lattice at vH filling.
 In section II, we calculate the bare susceptibilities of the nn and nnn bonds in the tight-binding model.
 The leading divergence at $\bQ_\alpha$ in the nn bond susceptibility turns out to be in the breathing channel \cite{SZ21} of the real part of the bond operator, whereas in the nnn bond susceptibility, it happens in the breathing channel of the imaginary part of the nnn bond operator.
 This suggests that, while the nn Coulomb repulsion $V_1$ favors real bond CDW order, the nnn Coulomb repulsion $V_2$ favors imaginary bond orders, pointing to the importance of $V_2$ in realizing LC order.

-In section III, we introduce the minimal $t$-$V_1$-$V_2$ model.
+In section III, we introduce the minimal $t$-$V_1$-$V_2$ effective model.
 To capture the basic physics of the leading instability at the vH filling and reveal the nature of the competitive bond CDW states, we project the inter-site $V_1$ and $V_2$ interaction terms onto the vH states.
 This puts the physical states of the electrons at the $\bM_\alpha$ points.
 We find an exact result that the projected inter-sublattice Coulomb interactions $V_1$ and $V_2$ couple precisely the antisymmetry bond, corresponding to the nn and nnn breathing modes \cite{SZ21}, respectively.
 The weak-coupling instability at vH filling is thus completely determined by the aforementioned bond susceptibilities, which allow us to show that while $V_1$ drives a real bond CDW order, $V_2$ drives a competing imaginary bond CDW order corresponding to a LC Chern insulator.

 In section IV, we perform a self-consistent mean-field calculation for the $t$-$V_1$-$V_2$ model and obtain the phase diagram that reveals the orbital Chern insulator phases of different LC patterns, separated from the topological trivial ISD phase by a first order phase transition.
-We further demonstrate the stability of the LC states away from vH filling, giving rise to the conjectured LC Chern metal with CFPs carrying large Berry curvature and orbit magnetic moments \cite{SZ21}.
+We further demonstrate that electron doping away from vH filling helps the stabilization of the LC states, giving rise to the conjectured LC Chern metal with CFPs carrying large Berry curvature and orbital magnetic moment \cite{SZ21}.
 The summary and discussions are provided in section V in connection to the experimental evidence for the TRS breaking charge ordered states in the kagom\'e superconductors.